 Are there any crypto ETFs?

-There are some ETFs with indirect Bitcoin exposure as well.
+There are ETFs with indirect Bitcoin exposure as well.
 Some companies like MicroStrategy and Tesla hold Bitcoin on their balance sheets.
 Desperate investors can invest in ETFs that hold those companies and get Bitcoin exposure that way.

 ETF competitor products

-While there isn’t yet a Bitcoin spot ETF in the US, there are some other kinds of investment options that compete for investor dollars.
+There are some other kinds of investment options that compete for investor dollars.
 Here are a few adjacent vehicles.

 Grayscale trust